hithacker/clj-spec-instrument/README.md

 ## Examples

-If you run it with SHOULD_INSTRUMENT enviornment variable true then it will turn on checking of specs automatically on function invocations.
+If you run it with SHOULD_INSTRUMENT enviornment variable false then it will turn off checking of specs automatically on function invocations.

 e.g.

-`SHOULD_INSTRUMENT=true lein run` .
+`SHOULD_INSTRUMENT=false lein run` .

-If you don't specify SHOULD_INSTRUMENT enviornment variable then functions will be invoked without running specs first.

-e.g.

-`SHOULD_INSTRUMENT=true lein run`

 ## License